hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250523816v1-a-course-correction-in-steerability-evaluation-revealing-miscalibrat.md

 ---
 layout: default
-title: A Course Correction in Steerability Evaluation: Revealing Miscalibration and Side Effects in LLMs
+title: "A Course Correction in Steerability Evaluation: Revealing Miscalibration and Side Effects in LLMs"
 ---

 # A Course Correction in Steerability Evaluation: Revealing Miscalibration and Side Effects in LLMs